Last Updated on November 9, 2021 by the staff of TheAllElectricLawn

 I know a few years ago when we used gas generators someone had to stay behind and make sure our generator didn’t walk off (they usually were just there for the tailgate, but still) during the game, which I was always a little worried about.
 Being able to just put the generator in your truck, or car when you are done with it is great.

-So can you use a battery powered generator for tailgating?
+So can you use an electrically powered generator for tailgating?

 Absolutely you can use a battery powered generator for tailgaiting.
 Battery powered generators are great for a tailgate party or just having a way to get power when there is none.
 These are just a few of the many ways battery powered generators can help you whether it be tailgating, camping, or for emergency power.